VTRS LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, July 11, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Viatris Inc. ("Viatris" or the "Company") ( VTRS) of a class action securities lawsuit.
+NEW YORK, July 13, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Viatris investors who were adversely affected by alleged securities fraud between March 1, 2021 and February 25, 2022.
 Follow the link below to get more information and be contacted by a member of our team: